jdanil/skunkworks/docs/configuration/lint-staged.md

 Follow recommended configuration from `lint-staged` for monorepos.

 Configuration ensures pre-commit scripts are only triggered once.
-`lerna` is used to filter packages for more efficient linting.
+`yarn` is used to filter workspaces for more efficient linting.

 ## References